A Chiastic Reconfiguration Of Joel

 “I am sending you grain, new wine and olive oil, enough to satisfy you fully; never again will I make you an object of scorn to the nations."

-20 "I will completely remove the northern horde from over you and entice it into a barren and desolate land, with its vanguard at the eastern river, and its rearguard at the western river.
-Its stench will rise, its foul odour will ascend, for it has done monstrous things.” [j] 21 Do not be afraid, O earth [k]; be glad and rejoice.
-Surely the Lord has done great things!
-22 Do not be afraid, you wild animals, for the pastures in the wilderness are becoming green.
+20 "I will keep the northern horde away from you.
+I will drive it into a barren and desolate land, with its vanguard at the eastern river, and its rearguard at the western river.
+Its stench will rise, its foul odour will ascend, for it has done monstrous things.” [j] 21 Do not be distressed, O land; be glad and rejoice, for [k] the Lord has done great things!
+22 Do not be distressed [l], you wild animals, for the pastures in the wilderness are becoming green.
 The trees are bearing their fruit; the fig tree and the vine yield their riches.

-23 Be glad, people of Zion, rejoice in the Lord your God, for he has given you the teacher unto righteousness— he sends you abundant showers, both the early and the latter rain—as before. [l] 24 The threshing floors will be filled with grain; the vats will overflow with new wine and oil.
+23 Be glad, people of Zion, rejoice in the Lord your God, for he has given you the teacher unto righteousness, and he sends you abundant showers, both the early and the latter rain, as before. [m] 24 The threshing floors will be filled with grain; the vats will overflow with new wine and oil.
 25 “I will repay you for the years the locusts have eaten— the great locust and the young locust, the other locusts and the locust swarm— my great army that I sent among you.
 26 You will have plenty to eat, until you are full.
-You [m] will praise the name of the Lord your God, who has worked wonders for you; never again will my people be shamed.
-27 Then you will know that I am in Israel, that I am the Lord your God, and that there is no other; never again will my people be shamed.
+You [n] will praise the name of the Lord your God, who has worked wonders for you; never again will my people be shamed.
+27 You [o] will know that I am in Israel, that I am the Lord your God, and that there is no other; never again will my people be shamed.

 28 “And afterward, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
 29 Even on my servants, both men and women, I will pour out my Spirit in those days.
-30 I will show wonders in the heavens and on the earth, blood and fire and billows of smoke.
-31 The sun will be turned to darkness and the moon to blood before the coming of the great and dreadful day of the Lord.
+30 I will show wonders in the heavens and on the earth—blood and fire and billows of smoke, 31 the sun will be turned to darkness and the moon to blood—before [p] the coming of the great and dreadful day of the Lord.
 32 And everyone who calls on the name of the Lord will be saved;

-for on Mount Zion and in Jerusalem there will be deliverance, as the Lord has said; the remnant will be those whom the LORD calls [n].
+for on Mount Zion and in Jerusalem there will be deliverance, as the Lord has said; the remnant will be those whom the LORD calls [q].

 Retranslation notes for Joel 2